ploeh/Hyprlinkr/ReadMe.markdown

     typeof(IHttpControllerActivator),
     new MyCustomControllerActivator());
 ```
-This approach enables the use of Dependency Injection (DI) because the request can be injected into the services which requires it.
+This approach enables the use of Dependency Injection (DI) because the request can be injected into the services which require it.
 ### Without Dependency Injection ###
 As an alternative to Dependency Injection (DI), the request can also be pulled directly from the ApiController instance.
 This requires that Controllers derive from ApiController.
 If this is the case, a RouteLinker instance can be created easily:
 ```C#